RootaccezLabs/wp-subscribe-author/readme.txt

 Plugin will automatically find the author link and display the pop card.
 Author link should contain the rel="author" attribute.
 If it's not working please add the 'data-authorID="<?php echo get_the_author_meta('ID'); ?>"' to author link.

 = Can Guest user subcribe author post ? =
- yep, plugin supports guest user subscription option from verion 1.6 .
+Yes, plugin supports guest user subscription option from verion 1.6 .

+ = Can I customize the favourite author posts template ? = Yes, we can customize the template.
+You can create your custom code template on your active theme with the name **content-favourite-author-posts.php**.
+If you don't create this file, plugin will find the **content.php** from your active wordpress theme.

 == Changelog ==